videep1/scribble-app/README.md

-# paint-board-app
+# scribble board
-paint board app for fun
+scribble app for fun
+to write some coloured word for birthday wishes

 ## How to install and use this app
 * Install python